hl-mrGoose/Luminara/README.md

 > Night Mode - an infinite use " + 2 mins of Night Vision ". no cost or cooldown, just click the button and your Holo-pad will apply 2 mins of Night Vision.

 > Request Landing - This mod was Designed to be used alongside Starlance x Valkerien Skies x Create x Cosmic Horizons.
-Althoug there isnt Compatibility between this mod and the desired ones, the request landing pad feature is a must have for those looking for immersive interstellar travel.
+Although there isnt Compatibility between this mod and the desired ones, the request landing pad feature is a must have for those looking for immersive interstellar travel.

 > Holo-Storage - Literally just shows your inventory but on the holo pad :D